wonkatin/mastermind2.0/README.md

 * Show secret code after win/lose
 ## Stretch Goals
 - Change numbers to color elements (ROYGBIV)
-- Change feedback responses to colored element (red pegs signify right number and right position, white pegs signify just right number.
-For example, if the secret code is 4556 and the players guesses 5357 the feedback for that guess would be one red peg and one white peg.)
+- Change feedback responses to colored element
+    * red pegs signify right number and right position
+    * white pegs signify just right number
+    * For example, if the secret code is 4556 and the players guesses 5357 the feedback for that guess would be one red peg and one white peg
-- Add undo option to remove guesses within a turn
+- Add undo option to remove guesses within that turn
 - Add more levels, easier (less numbers no duplicates) and harder (more numbers)
-- Add ability to see code before game is over (automatic loss)
+- Add ability to see code before game is over (automatic loss/forfeit)
 - Add animations
 - Ability to keep score (two player game)
-- Add turn timer
+- Add a turn timer

 ## Sprints